onaycan/ar_model_server_streamer_pi/README.md

 By doing so, you will be using a self-signed certificate, which will be then later compatible with three.js features running on android client.
 The https connection (for this date of 04.08.2020) is a neccesity to achieve the goal.

-If you run on the client side (android in my case), the [arrc app - https://github.com/onaycan/ARRC](https://github.com/onaycan/ARRC), you will see the following on your mobile phone:
+If you run on the client side (android in my case), the [arrc mobile app - ARRC](https://github.com/onaycan/ARRC), you will see the following on your mobile phone:

 ![Image 3](./readme_pics/client_view.png?raw=true "Client View")

+The so-called [arrc mobile app - pi_video_streamer](https://github.com/onaycan/pi_video_streamer), which shall run on android client  shall be deployed on the same server as well.
 <!-- LICENSE -->
 ## License